Marion Lorne

-Marion Lorne MacDougal or MacDougall (sources differ) (August 12, 1883 – May 9, 1968), known professionally as Marion Lorne, was an American actress on stage, film, and television.
+Marion Lorne MacDougal or MacDougall (August 12, 1883 – May 9, 1968), known professionally as Marion Lorne, was an American actress on stage, film, and television.
 After a career in theatre in New York and London, Lorne made her first film in 1951, and for the remainder of her life played small roles in films and television.
 Her recurring role as Aunt Clara in the comedy series Bewitched, between 1964 and her death in 1968, brought her widespread recognition, and she was posthumously awarded an Emmy Award for Outstanding Supporting Actress in a Comedy Series.

 Early life and education

 Lorne was born in West Pittston, Pennsylvania, a small mining town halfway between Wilkes-Barre and Scranton.
 She was the daughter of William Lorne MacDougall, MD, and his wife, Jane Louise (née Oliver), known as "Jennie".
-She was born in 1883 (although by the 1920s, she had shaved five years off of her age).
+She was born in 1883 (although by the 1920s, she had shaved five years off her age).
 While her year of birth is listed as 1885 in some sources, including the date inscribed on her urn (which appears to be erroneous), it was usually listed as 1888 when she was alive.
-The 1900 United States Census (enumerated in June 1900) gives her age as 16, and along with the Social Security Death Index (SSDI), lists her year of birth as 1883.
+The 1900 United States census (enumerated in June 1900) gives her age as 16, and along with the Social Security Death Index (SSDI), lists her year of birth as 1883.
 Her parents were Scottish and English immigrants.
-She had a younger brother, Lorne Taylor MacDougall (October 20, 1893 – September 5, 1943).
+She had a younger brother, Lorne Taylor MacDougall.
 She studied at the American Academy of Dramatic Arts in New York City.